platformsh/platformsh-docs/docs/src/languages/php/_index.md

 In the above example all requests made to the root of your site (`/`) are sent to the `public` directory where the following happens:

-- Static files (`.css`, `.jpg`, ...) are served directly by the webserver.
+- Static files (`.css`, `.jpg`, ...) are served directly by the web-server.
 - Dynamic requests are handled by the existing matching `.php` files in `public`.
 - Requests to non-existing files are sent to `public/app.php`.

-Note that all requests will be sent to php.
+Note that all requests are sent to PHP.
-To have more fine grained control, you can define rules to specify which static files you want to allow:
+To have more control, you can define rules to specify which static files you want to allow:

 ```yaml {location=".platform.app.yaml"}
 web: